 In a creditors' voluntary liquidation and a compulsory liquidation, generally the creditors have the most significant influence on the company's situation.
 In a compulsory liquidation, the creditors initiate the process and are also responsible for nominating and voting for the appointment of a liquidator, and a committee of inspection to supervise the liquidator in the conduct of the liquidation.
 In a creditors' voluntary liquidation, the liquidator nominated by the creditors will normally prevail in the event of a conflict with the liquidators appointed by the shareholders and creditors.

-Unsecured creditors have limited rights in any liquidation as they are ranked the lowest amongst all creditors.
-Secured creditors, on the other hand, stand outside the liquidation as they are generally entitled to be paid out of the proceeds of their security ahead of all other claims.
+Secured creditors stand outside the liquidation as they are generally entitled to be paid out of the proceeds of their security ahead of all other claims.